rnd-pro/jsdwa-server/README.md

 ### What is JSDWA?

 **JSDWA** (Java Script Distributed Web Assets) is a modern approach that leverages JavaScript and JavaScript Template Literals to create a powerful web asset serving system.
-It provides a PHP-like templating experience with enhanced capabilities and modern JavaScript features.
+It provides a PHP-like templating experience with enhanced capabilities and modern JavaScript features, supporting multiple web application architectures.

 ### Core Features